grig23/primetime.en/help/AccountIQ/export-acc-information.md

 1. Select the **Export top 1000 accounts** option to export the account information for 1000 subscribers with highest sharing probability.

-When you use the export option, the statistics for 1000 accounts with the highest sharing probabilities (for a defined time frame) are downloaded to the local Download folder of your Windows machine.
+When you use the export option, the statistics for 1000 accounts with the highest sharing probabilities (for a defined time frame) are downloaded to the Downloads folder of your local machine.

 >[!NOTE]
 >